Kong/docs.konghq.com/app/docs/0.9.x/configuration.md

 ##### **cluster_profile**

-The timing profile for infracluster pings and timeouts.
+The timing profile for inter-cluster pings and timeouts.
 If a `lan` or `local` profile is used over the Internet, a high rate of failures is risked as the timing contraints would be too tight.